pongpat705/todo-list/README.md

 For handler Task using "tasks" instead of {services}.

-From now these pattern use for explane services
+From now these pattern use for explain services
 ##########
         request url             : "{HTTP-METHOD} /todo/api/{services}",
         request body            : {},